How Many Quail Should You Start With? (A Beginner’s Guide)

 Curious about raising quail for meat?
 I walk through housing, processing age, and batch scheduling in this full guide.

-How Space Affects Your Starting Flock Size
+How Space Shapes Your Starting Covey

 One of the biggest factors in how many quail you should start with is how much space you actually have.
 Even the most ambitious plans need to fit within your setup.
+I learned real quick that space fills up faster than you think.

-- Production-style cages or stackers: 2–3 birds per square foot
+• Production-style cages or stackers: 2–3 birds per square foot

-- Colony setups or walk-in pens: 1–1.5 square feet per bird
+• Colony setups or walk-in pens: 1–1.5 square feet per bird

-- Tractors or pasture pens: 0.75–1 square foot per bird
+• Tractors or pasture pens: 0.75–1 square foot per bird

 If you’re not sure how many birds your setup can handle, reverse the math.
 Measure your available square footage and divide by the space each bird needs.

 Want help designing your setup?
-I cover beginner-friendly pen options—like tractors, coops, and aviaries—over on Forget-Me-Not Quail Farm.
+I cover beginner-friendly pen options like tractors, coops, and aviaries over on Forget-Me-Not Quail Farm.
 I break down the pros and cons of each option in this guide to raising quail on the ground in coops, pens, and aviaries.

 You’ll also want to make sure there’s room for feeders, waterers, dusting pans, and YOU.
-Being able to easily access your birds for daily care makes a big difference—especially when you’re just starting out.
+Being able to easily access your birds for daily care makes a big difference (especially when you’re just starting out).

 Not sure how much feed your covey will need?
 I break down daily feed amounts and cost-saving tips in my complete feeding guide.